dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Arguments

-- 'producer' is a Kafka producer handler.
+- 'producer' is a Kafka producer handler
-- 'topic' is a string indicating a Kafka topic.
+- 'topic' is a string indicating Kafka topic.
 - 'key' indicates a Kafka key.
 - 'value' indicates a Kafka value.
-- 'json' indicates whether to pass the data in Json format or not.
+- 'json' indicates that whether pass the data in json format or not.
 - 'partition' is an integer indicating the Kafka broker partition number.
 It is optional.

 ##### Details

 Produce key-value data.
+You can choose special partition to, and you can also choose  whether pass in json format.

 #### 3.2.3 Producer flushing